"Enter the Gungeon" Character Guide

 Table of Contents

-Each character has an alternate costume that you unlock by beating the past level.
+Each character in Enter the Gungeon has an alternate costume.
+You you unlock thee costumes by beating the past level.
 If you beat the game while wearing this costume, you will unlock an alternative starting gun as well.

 How to Play the Bullet